EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 OSCORE protects CoAP end-to-end with the use of COSE {{RFC8152}} and the CoAP Object-Security option {{RFC8613}} and can therefore be used over any transport.
-Group OSCORE {{ I-D.ietf-core-oscore-groupcomm}} can be used to protect CoAP Group Communication {{I-D.ietf-core-groupcomm-bis}}.
+Group OSCORE {{ I-D.ietf-core-oscore-groupcomm}} can be used to protect CoAP Group Communication {{I-D.ietf-core-groupcomm-bis}}.ac

 Protecting Internet of Things (IoT) devices against attacks is not enough.
 IoT deployments need to make sure that they are not used for Distributed Denial-of-Service (DDoS) attacks.
 DDoS attacks are typically done with compromised devices or with amplification attacks using a spoofed source address.
+DDoS attacks is a huge and growing problem for critical infrastucture and services {{DDoS-Infra}}.

 The document summarizes different theoretical amplification attacks using CoAP.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing and as a single request can result in multiple responses